About Ellie Mendota

 Licenses and Certificates

 Terri is a Licensed Clinical Psychologist on a mission to help her clients pursue an intentional, values-driven life, while gaining the insight and tools they need to navigate around the obstacles that inevitably arise along the way.
 A big fan of Acceptance and Commitment Therapy, Terri also incorporates mindfulness, solution-focused therapy, Cognitive Behavioral Therapy and Motivational Interviewing into her practice, while maintaining a strengths-based perspective.
 Terri is also a firm believer in the mind-body connection to health, and will work with her clients and their families to identify lifestyle changes that will help them feel and function better (translation: she is going to ask you about your sleep and technology habits – probably more than once).

-Terri works with teens and adults, and has experience with a wide range of issues, including depression, anxiety, ADHD, managing life stressors, grief and loss, coping with physical health problems, parenting, marital/relationship difficulties, Discernment Counseling, Reunification Therapy, divorce, and co-parenting after divorce.
+Terri works with adolescents and adults, and has experience with a wide range of issues, including depression, anxiety, ADHD, managing life stressors, grief and loss, coping with physical health problems, parenting, marital/relationship difficulties, religious trauma, Reunification Therapy, divorce, and co-parenting after divorce.

 Outside the office, Terri does her best to exercise her creative muscles as much as possible, and enjoys acting, singing, dancing, writing and photography.
 Most of her free time, however, is spent parenting her two lovely teenage daughters and their 80-pound goldendoodle, Norman.

 - MN State Court Certified Rule 114 training, Family Mediation, Erickson Mediation Institute

 - The Collaborative Experience, Collaborative Law Institute of MN